daithioc95/MS1/README.md

 ### Surface Plane
 The final plane involves the execution of everything collated and in the previous 4 planes.
-It is important to ensure this planes aligns to the previous 4 planes however when the real website is being designed different stylistic decidions can be made in a agile manner.
+It is important to ensure this planes aligns to the previous 4 planes however when the real website is being designed different stylistic decisions can be made in a agile manner.
 For example, I decided on my font in this stage as I could visually identify by trial and error suitable options.

 #### Features
 Breakdown of the website features currently implemented on the website.

 ##### Navbar
 I created the Navbar using Bootstrap and editing the color to suit my websites design.
+The Navbar also compresses to a drop down menu for the mobilt devices.

 ##### Home
-Simple image which I found on pxhere.com.
+The user is greeted with a simple image which I found on pxhere.com.
 I choose this as the yellow glow from the wood matches the teal and the map feature image to appear later.
 Additionally, the laptop, phone, books etc. represent convey a design/service use case for the website.

 ##### About
+The About section consists of "Who am I?" and "Skills" subsections.
-The About section contains a heading with a circle container and a circle headshop image.
+The user is greeted with a heading with a circle container and a circle headshop image.
-The end of the about section contains a progress bar section.
+The skilld subsection contains multiple progress bars for visual effects.
 Other features include font awesome icons.

 ##### Experience